Table of Contents

 When their social media management services include audience research, these practices ensure they invest their marketing budget and ad spend creating content and advertisements that target the right users, versus anyone that needs dental care.

 Invest in social media management services, and you can expect your account manager to ask about your target audience at the start.
 In some cases, an agency may take the initiative to ask about your target audience when you call to discuss their services.

-Before your account manager can launch your social media campaign, they need to develop your strategy.
+Before your account manager (or your internal team) can launch your social media campaign, they need to develop your strategy.
 In most cases, they’ll focus on building a strategy for each platform due to the different roles and uses of Twitter, LinkedIn, Facebook, and other social media platforms.

 In addition to considering your audience, they’ll also look at the following factors:

 - Your goals: What does your business want to accomplish with social media?
 Do you want to build more brand awareness among consumers or establish brand loyalty among existing clients?
 Or, is there another goal you want to accomplish?

 - Your industry: What do audiences in your industry want to know?
 Are there content gaps that your company can fill, such as with blog posts or guides that you can then share on social media?
 Or, are there industry leaders you can connect with on different platforms?

 - Your brand: What is your brand voice?
 Do you have a set of standards or processes when engaging with clients in a public forum?
 Or, how does your branding influence the colors and media that you use?

 Some of these questions, such as your branding standards and goals, will require your direct input.
 At WebFX, we’re always curious to learn about your company — it’s that curiosity that lets us create powerful and personalized social media strategies.